 Dryer arrival but become nicely juicy after entry, beautiful development again, more of the coffee ( espresso made from roasted arabica coffee beans with demerara sugar ) and dark cocoa mounthfeel supported with honey and caramel sauce, hints of spearmint, Dry Berries, touch of chocolate covered raisins and plums, all ripe, solid development and structure of flavors.
 A dynamic dram where the experience keeps you busy, no off or unexpected notes.

-Long on dry fruits ( candied plum, hit of candied orange peel, dry raisins, dates ), natural cocoa, dark chocolate, peppermint lozenges, menthol, propolis, linger on, gets spicy and echoing
+Long on dry fruits ( candied plum, hit of candied orange peel, dry raisins, dates ), natural cocoa, dark chocolate, peppermint lozenges, menthol, propolis, lingers on, gets spicy and echoing